 It may seem completely unbelievable, but if there’s any photojournalistic integrity, this title is truthful—this photo was indeed taken in February.
 And February in Milwaukee, Wisconsin, at that!
 These stalwart folks are out at this charming food stand during a Wisconsin winter.
 While the prices for hot dogs, sodas, and frozen custard seen here might not be quite as low as what you might see in vintage photos, they’re not half bad for a tasty treat in 2018!
 Find out how much your favorite fast-food items used to cost.

 One thing that definitely never changes through the years?
 The instant joy when kids see a dog and get permission to pet it.
 That joy is palpable outside this Portland, Oregon coffee shop as these youngsters in school uniforms—another concept we might generally consider “old-fashioned,” despite the contradictory evidence provided by this 2016 photo—make a new canine friend.
-Get a look at what some of your favorite dog breeds looked like 100 years ago.

 Move over, heartfelt Budweiser ads!
 This touching photo of a genuine companionship between a man, his horse, and his dog—in black and white, despite its 2014 origin, to add some retro flair—is the real deal.
 The trio roams around undeveloped land outside Chimayo, New Mexico.

 Another American staple?
 Burgers.
 This diner, his button-down shirt, and the candy-stripe walls behind him look like they could be out of a Jack Kerouac road novel.
 And yet this photo, snapped at a Downey, California eatery, captures a scene from 2015.
-Burgers and other classic fast foods may not be disappearing, but they are evolving—just look at these ways fast food will change in 2020.

 Here’s another photo whose black-and-white coloring—as well as its stark, timeless subject matter—belies its 2014 origin.
 This snowy scene comes from Portland, Oregon, but brutal winters are a struggle that Americans throughout the country understand—and have understood for generations.
 Check out these chilly photos of what winter used to be like in the past.